-- 4.111 In our Position Paper on Pension Deficit Recovery we stated the following: "[...] the Competition Commission ruled that the treatment of the pension deficit of NIE should be consistent with Ofgem's treatment of pension deficits of distribution businesses in GB during the RP5 referral.
+- 4.127 In our Position Paper on Pension Deficit Recovery we stated the following: "[...] the Competition Commission ruled that the treatment of the pension deficit of NIE should be consistent with Ofgem's treatment of pension deficits of distribution businesses in GB during the RP5 referral.
 The UR has decided that it is appropriate to adopt these principles for the other NI regulated energy businesses that seek to pass through pension deficit costs through their regulated tariffs."
 We also stated: "The UR position is that for consistency of treatment it is correct to ensure that each price control follows the same core principles."
-14 - 4.112 Following-on from this, we consider that the pension principles we apply in setting pension-related price control allowances should be consistent across all NI regulated energy businesses with defined benefit schemes as well as, in so far as reasonable and practical, also with the pension principles used by Ofgem15. - 4.113 For RP6, we therefore propose to build on the pension principles used as part of RP5.
-We may consider reviewing our pension principles in the future as part of a roll-out and alignment of pension principles across all NI regulated energy businesses with defined benefit schemes.
+13 - 4.128 Following-on from this, we consider that the pension principles we apply in setting pension-related price control allowances should be consistent across all NI regulated

-13 Utility Regulator: Pension Deficit Recovery - A Utility Regulator Position Paper, December 2014, p.
+12 Utility Regulator: Pension Deficit Recovery - A Utility Regulator Position Paper, December 2014, p.
 2.

-14 Utility Regulator: Pension Deficit Recovery - A Utility Regulator Position Paper, December 2014, p.
+13 Utility Regulator: Pension Deficit Recovery - A Utility Regulator Position Paper, December 2014, p.
 4.